trustedtomato/decharge/packages/sx/README.md

 so the result is just SX I guess.

 ## Why?
-I tried out Astro, but the IDE support was real bad on my computer, dynamic routes were not the way I'd like and (in my opinion) it had a lot of unneccessary bloat going on.
+I tried out Astro, but the IDE support was really bad on my computer, dynamic routes were not the way I'd like and (in my opinion) it had a lot of unneccessary bloat going on.
 I tried to fix these issues with this project.